guardian/fulfilment-lambdas/README.md

 Guardian Weekly files are generated every day at 2:00 GMT (see [cloudwatch rule](https://eu-west-1.console.aws.amazon.com/events/home?region=eu-west-1#/eventbus/default/rules/fulfilment-lambdas-PROD-WeeklyScheduledRule-1QIVLQ8W0XG6M)).
 Each time a set of fulfilment files for all regions is generated for the next Friday that is at least 8 days away.
 This guarantees that we only generate files that have not been uploaded to salesforce yet.

-Guardian Weekly files will be automatically uploaded to salesforce every Thursday at 11:00 GMT (see [cloudwatch rule](https://eu-west-1.console.aws.amazon.com/events/home?region=eu-west-1#/eventbus/default/rules/fulfilment-lambdas-PROD-WeeklyScheduledUploadRule-NRHNG387CPKL)).
+Guardian Weekly files will be automatically uploaded to salesforce (via the [weekly-fulfilmentUploader lambda](./src/weekly/salesforce_uploader.js)) every Thursday at 11:00 GMT (see [cloudwatch rule](https://eu-west-1.console.aws.amazon.com/events/home?region=eu-west-1#/eventbus/default/rules/fulfilment-lambdas-PROD-WeeklyScheduledUploadRule-NRHNG387CPKL)).
 Files are uploaded a week in advance, so each Thursday the uploaded files are not the ones used for delivery the next day but the Friday on the following week.

 ## To check fulfilment files ready for third parties to collect
 You need to be in Salesforce Classic.